-Pancreatic cancer is predicted to become the second leading cause of cancer death in Australia in the coming years.
-Pancreatic cancer is not a rare disease, takes as many lives as breast cancer each year and yet there is an overwhelming lack of public knowledge and funding for pancreatic cancer.
+Pancreatic cancer is now predicted to become the third leading cause of cancer death in Australia this year.
+Pancreatic cancer is not a rare disease, it claims as many lives as breast cancer each year and yet there is a lack of public knowledge and research funding.

 Survival rates in prostate, breast and skin cancers are now over 90% and this can be directly attributed to investment in medical research.
-A person diagnosed with pancreatic cancer today has less than 10% chance of being alive in 5 years.
+A person diagnosed with pancreatic cancer today has only a 10.7% chance of being alive in 5 years.

-November is recognised globally as Pancreatic Cancer Awareness Month and is an important time of year for communities raising awareness for pancreatic cancer, celebrating survivors and honouring loved ones.
+November is recognised globally as Pancreatic Cancer Awareness Month and is an important time of year for communities to raise awareness of the disease, celebrate survivors and honour loved ones.

-Michelle continued, “the Avner Foundation is dedicated to growing awareness and generating funds so that we can invest in cutting-edge medical research at the top institutions around the country.
-Our supporters can play a key role in this process by helping raise critical funds and sharing key messages during Pancreatic Cancer Awareness Month.”
+On a local level, PanKind are committed to increasing awareness and raising funds to channel into cutting-edge medical research at the top institutions around the country.
+Our supporters can all play a key role in this process by helping raise critical funds and sharing key messages during Pancreatic Cancer Awareness Month.